OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Fix an issue with oneprovision ansible errors <https://github.com/OpenNebula/one/issues/3002>`__.
 - `Fix an issue with oneprovision custom ansible connection parameters <https://github.com/OpenNebula/one/issues/3005>`__.
 - `Fix an issue where VIRTIO_SCSI_QUEUES parameter is not updated through Update Configuration <https://github.com/OpenNebula/one/issues/2880>`__.
-- `Fix an issue in MarketPlace where obsolote apps weren't deleted <https://github.com/OpenNebula/one/issues/3017>`__.
+- `Fix an issue in MarketPlace where obsolote apps were not deleted <https://github.com/OpenNebula/one/issues/3017>`__.
-- `Fix an issue that prevents qcow2 datastores to work in ssh mode.
-You need to trigger a datastore update (e.g. onedatastore update <ds_id>, and exit without changes will do) to load the new attributes <https://github.com/OpenNebula/one/issues/3038>`__.
+- `Fix an issue that prevents qcow2 datastores to work in ssh mode <https://github.com/OpenNebula/one/issues/3038>`__.
 - `Fix bug in vcenter_downloader failing to download vcenter images <https://github.com/OpenNebula/one/issues/3044>`__.
 - `Packaged Passenger can't be installed <https://github.com/OpenNebula/one/issues/2994>`__.
 - `Fix and issue in MarketPlace where all apps needs an image to import <https://github.com/OpenNebula/one/issues/1666>`__.